BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 // Initialize SystemBarsController.
 // Your root view must have been set to a parent layout, otherwise an exception will be thrown. systemBars.init(rootView)
-// If you don't want SystemBarsController to take over your layout padding,
-// you can set defaultPadding to false. systemBars.init(rootView, defaultPadding = false)
-// Set the window insets padding of the root view.
-// You can manually set a new window insets. systemBars.setRootInsetsPadding(insets = { systemBars })
+// You can customize the window insets that handle the root view. systemBars.init(rootView, handleWindowInsets = { systemBars })
-// Of course, you can also remove the padding on a specified side.
-// For example, we don’t need horizontal (left and right) padding.
-// The setRootInsetsPadding method has the same function as setInsetsPadding. systemBars.setRootInsetsPadding(insets = { systemBars }, horizontal = false)
-// You can also update the padding on a specific side.
-// For example, we only need vertical (up and down) padding.
-// The updateRootInsetsPadding method has the same function as updateInsetsPadding. systemBars.updateRootInsetsPadding(insets = { systemBars }, vertical = true)
-// Remove the window insets padding of the root view.
-// If you need to remove the padding automatically set by the root view, you can use this method directly. systemBars.removeRootInsetsPadding()
+// If you don't want SystemBarsController to automatically handle the root view's window insets for you,
+// you can directly set handleWindowInsets to null. systemBars.init(rootView, handleWindowInsets = null)
 ```

 ::: warning

-`SystemBarsController` will automatically set `Window.setDecorFitsSystemWindows(false)` (on notch screen devices, `layoutInDisplayCutoutMode` will also be set to `LAYOUT_IN_DISPLAY_CUTOUT_MODE_SHORT_EDGES`) when it is initialized,
+`SystemBarsController` will automatically set `Window.setDecorFitsSystemWindows(false)` during initialization
+(on cutout display devices, `layoutInDisplayCutoutMode` will also be set to `LAYOUT_IN_DISPLAY_CUTOUT_MODE_SHORT_EDGES`),
-you only need to set `defaultPadding = true` in `init` (the default is `true`),
+you just need to set `handleWindowInsets` in `init` (the default setting),
-then your root view will default to a window insets `padding` with `safeDrawingIgnoringIme`, which is why you should be able to maintain your own root view at any time in `Activity`.
+then your root view will have a window insets `padding` controlled by `safeDrawingIgnoringIme`,
+which is why you should be able to maintain your own root view at any time in `Activity`.

-If you call `removeRootInsetsPadding` or use `defaultPadding = false` in `init`, then the default window insets will not exist and your root view will fully expand to full screen.
+If you set `handleWindowInsets` to `null` in `init`, your root view will fully expand to full screen.

 Without any action, your layout will be blocked by system bars or dangerous areas of the system (such as cutout displays), which will affect the user experience.